Xilinx/PYNQ/docs/source/getting_started/network_connection.rst

   1. Connect the Ethernet port on your board to a router/switch
   2. Connect your computer to Ethernet or WiFi on the router/switch
   3. Browse to http://<board IP address>
-  4. Optional: :ref:`change-the-hostname`
+  4. Optional: see *Change the Hostname* below
-  5. Optional: :ref:`configure-proxy-settings`
+  5. Optional: see *Configure Proxy Settings* below